SOP Writing

 What do you plan to do after graduating?
 Be specific.
 "I want to work in sustainability" is too vague.
 "I plan to return to India and work with organisations like X on Y type of projects, applying the [specific skill] framework I will develop through this program" is credible and shows purpose.

-5 Common Mistakes Indian Students Make
+What Are the 5 Most Common UK SOP Mistakes Indian Students Make?

 Mistake 1: Starting with childhood fascination